 Lawrence was featured on the first page of The Straits Times in August 2003 for his achievements as a student entrepreneur.
-He shares with the reporter his experience of balancing school work and business, and what mentality he had within himself that enabled him to go from strength to strength.
+He shared with the reporter his experience of balancing school work and business, and what mentality he had that enabled him to go from strength to strength.

 Lawrence Kim was being interviewed by EDUScape Magazine to share about his journey as a young entrepreneur back when he started out when he was 17.
 He shares about how he grew his business from scratch on a shoestring budget, balancing school work and business at the same time.
 He also encourages passionate entrepreneurs not to give up, “every problem, every hurdle, is a lesson learnt… you either fall from that stepping stone or you achieve greater heights.”

 Lawrence Kim is being interviewed by a local Chinese paper on his recipe to success.
 He quotes that “in business as compared to love, one has to put in even more effort and ask for nothing in return, and keep on persevering.

 Lawrence Kim receives well deserved publicity when he was 20 for being a role model student-turned-entrepreneur whom then Prime Minister Goh Chok Tong wants more of for Singapore.